victorjonsson/jQuery-Form-Validator/README.md

     ...
 ```

-Inline validation is also possible.
-If you add attribute data-validation-error-msg to an element, the value of that attribute will
-be displayed instead of the error dialog that the validation function referres to.
+Inline error messages is also possible.
+If you add attribute data-validation-error-msg to an element the value of that attribute will be displayed instead of the error dialog that the validation function referrs to.

 ## Simple captcha example
 ```php